ToxicAven/ToxicAven/README.md

 ## Hi there, I'm Jacob!

 I am A High School Freshman Currently In Vocational School for Computer Networking.
-My Dream Job is Network Penetration Tester (Ethical Hacking.)
+My Dream Job is Network Penetration Tester (Ethical Hacking!)
 I am (Almost) Always up for a conversation about coding, weather it be a Teaching or Learning oppertunity!

-### 🔭 What I’m currently working on
+### 🔭 What I Am Working on

-- Onryx, a Fun-and-Games Discord Bot, With a Number of stat checks!
-- Hardware-Bound Software, Via HWID
-- The Ins and Outs of APIs
+- Learning Visual Basic

-### Languages I Know
+### Languages I have functioning experience in

 - Javascript
 - C
-- C++
 - Java
-- Python, But I hate it (If python doesn't compile, does that mean it's non-binary?)
+- Python
 #### Languages Im learning

+- Visual Basic
 - Kotlin

 ### ⚡ Communities I Am Active In